SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ✅ You need to sign for a free Solace Cloud Account using [this link](https://console.solace.cloud/login/new-account).

-Positive
+> aside positive
-: Note that no credit card is required.
+> Note that no credit card is required.
 You will receive an email to activate the account and will then be prompted to start the free trail.

 Complete the following steps: